Skip to main content

 Internal audit teams can provide oversight during the due diligence and selection phases of third-party relationships.
 They can assess the processes used for selecting third parties to confirm that the institution has effective policies and procedures in place.
 By ensuring thorough due diligence, internal auditors help identify potential risks early on.
 Their oversight includes evaluating the third party’s operational quality, compliance capabilities, risk profile, and long-term viability.

-3. Contract Management and Compliance
+3. Contract management and compliance

 Financial institution management should ensure that the specific expectations and obligations of both the financial institution and the third party are clearly defined in a written contract before finalizing the arrangement.
 Board or committee approval is required for many material third-party relationships, and significant contracts should be reviewed by appropriate legal counsel before finalization.
 The level of detail in contract provisions will depend on the scope and risks associated with the third-party relationship.
 Effective contract management is crucial for mitigating third-party risks.
 This involves not just due diligence but also thorough processes in agreement formation, publication, activation, compliance with service delivery, analysis, optimization, and offboarding.